 Good moms let you lick the beaters.
 Great moms turn them off first.

 Dessert is the crowning glory to a meal.
 I love dessert, but I feel guilty every time I eat it.
 Shot glass desserts to the rescue!
 These mini-me desserts allow me to have a taste, which is often all I really want anyway.
 Today I made a deconstructed Lemon Meringue Pie and served it in shot glasses.
-Using Graham crackers for the crust portion was a little trashy, I admit.
-It would likely be better with a crumbled cooked pie crust, or even a crumbly shortbread.
+Using Graham cracker crumbs for the crust portion was quick and easy.
+You may want to try it with a crumbled cooked pie crust, or even a crumbly shortbread.